-The Self-Investigation is a participatory program that aims to support participants to strengthen their resilience.
+The Self-Investigation is a foundation that aims to support participants to enhance their well-being and strengthen their resilience.
 Our team is committed to providing a vibrant learning environment, welcoming people from as many diverse backgrounds as possible.
 We intend all our events to be a respectful and harassment-free environment for people of all races, gender and trans statuses, sexual orientation, ability, nationality, ethnicity, socioeconomic status and beliefs.

-In that spirit, all those organizing, participating and attending The Self-Investigation events are expected to:
+In that spirit, all those organizing, participating and attending The Self-Investigation activities (in whatever form, including but not limited to: live, online or self-paced through the Academy) are expected to:

 - Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow attendees.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained or willful disruption of talks or other events; use of sexual or discriminatory imagery, comments, or jokes; and unwelcome sexual attention.
+Harassment includes, but is not limited to: deliberate intimidation; stalking; sustained or willful disruption of talks or other events; use of sexual or discriminatory imagery, comments, or jokes; and unwelcome sexual attention.

 - Take care of each other.
 Alert a member of The Self-Investigation team if you notice violations of this code of conduct, even if they seem inconsequential.